 A “magician’s magician” Terry has lectured for magicians conventions around the country, as well as authored articles for the magic industry publications worldwide.
 With over 25,000 members to choose from the International Magicians Society presented Terry Evanswood with the “Merlin Award” magic’s equivalent to the “Oscar”.
 Because Terry is a collector and creator, teacher and performer, he was selected for “continuous lifetime achievement”.
 Past recipients include: David Copperfield, Siegfried and Roy, Doug Henning, and Terry’s inspiration Harry Blackstone, Jr.

 After traveling the world, Terry desired to find a permanent home for his show.
 In 1996, he relocated to his favorite childhood vacation destination, Pigeon Forge, Tennessee.
 Terry starred for two seasons in "Magic in the Mountains" at Eagle Mountain Theater; Eight seasons in "Grand Illusion" at the Country Tonite Theater; followed by three seasons in the Magic Beyond Belief theater.
-He is currently in his fourth season in "The Wonders of Magic Show" at WonderWorks.
+He is currently in his fifth season in "The Wonders of Magic Show" at WonderWorks.
 Terry has become a tourist favorite, performing over 5000 shows for our Smoky Mountain visitors.

 To learn more about Terry's magical life, join the Official Terry Evanswood Fan Club.